gjeunen/reference_database_creator/README.md

 ## 2. Major update: CRABS *v 1.0.0*

-We are excited to announce that CRABS has seen a major update and code redesign based on user feedback, which we hope will improve the user experience of building your very own local reference database!
+WE are excited to announce that CRABS has seen a major update and code redesign based on user feedback, which we hope will improve the user experience of building your very own local reference database!

 Please find below a list of features and improvements added to CRABS *v 1.0.0*: